frandreoli/text_lemma_count/README.md

 ## Module: `pdf_local_module`

 The `pdf_local_module` provides a class `pdf_analyzer` to facilitate text extraction from PDF files.
-It uses the `pypdf` library for reading and processing the documents.
+It uses the `pypdf` library to read and process the documents.

 ### Initialization